 Effective the first quarter of 2011, the Company began preparing its financial statements in accordance with IFRS.
-Reconciliations, descriptions and explanations of how the transition to IFRS has affected the reported financial position, financial performance and cash flows of the Company are provided in Note 18 "Conversion to IFRS" of the unaudited condensed interim consolidated financial statements.
-This note also includes reconciliations of equity and comprehensive loss for comparative periods reported under Canadian GAAP to those reported for those periods under IFRS.
+Reconciliations, descriptions and explanations of how the transition to IFRS has affected the reported financial position, financial performance and cash flows of the Company are provided in Note 18 "Conversion to IFRS" of the unaudited condensed interim consolidated financial statements for the three months ended March 31, 2011, and Note 19 of the unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2011.
+This note also includes reconciliations of equity and comprehensive loss for comparative periods reported under Canadian GAAP with those periods under IFRS.